In more complex codebases, a single customer interaction will often involve multiple services and languages. For example, maybe you want to:

 - The client instantiates from the passed datafile.

 The most common use case for multiple languages is executing variation code on the server and measuring the effects of those changes on the client.
-Let’s run through a basic example of this use case.
+Let us run through a basic example of this use case.

 This server/client use case is not compatible with secure environments.
 For more information, see secure environments.

-- Set up a new Full Stack project.
-We’ll be using our Python backend to assign users to variations, so the project’s primary language should be Python.
+- Set up a new Optimizely Feature Experimentation project.
+We will use our Python backend to assign users to variations, so the project’s primary language should be Python.

 - Create a new experiment and create a new conversion event.
-We’ll create an experiment based on a flag called
+We will create an experiment based on a flag called

 product_sortwith two variations,